wirehack7/capsop.com/_posts/2018-09-17-Pinkys-Palace-siege.md

 ## Conclusion

 I really enjoyed this CTF.
 It began rather simple and got kind hard in the end.
-It teached me how to use peda 😁!
+It teached me how to use peda :grin:!

 Also it shows how important it is to code securely.
 Not testing buffer is kinda bad thing, even more when you use it in a listening service.

-So, next it Pinky's Palace v3 I think 😄
+So, next it Pinky's Palace v3 I think :smile: